Before Your Surgery

 These tubes don?t prevent you from moving around, and it?s important that you do walk around the ward.
 Initially, you?ll have assistance from nursing staff and/ or physiotherapists.

-You?ll be offered a light diet, generally from your first day after the colorectal surgery.
-Don?t feel like you have to eat all the food on the tray.
-It?s best to eat small, frequent meals.
+You will be offered a light diet, generally from your first day after the colorectal surgery.
+Don’t feel like you have to eat all the food on the tray.
+It’s best to eat small, frequent meals.

 Do You Have Questions?

-If you have questions about your anaesthetic for a procedure, you?re encouraged to contact your anaesthetist directly.
+If you have questions about your anaesthetic for a procedure, you’re encouraged to contact your anaesthetist directly.
 Our regular anaesthetists are the Gold Coast Tweed Anaesthesia Group.
-You can find their details below.
+You can find the details below.